 Roshi Ryodo Hawley is the originator of the 3 step zen method.
-He began practicing Zen in 1978 and entered formal Zen Buddhist studies at the Zen Center of Los Angeles in 1980.
+He began practicing Zen in 1978 and entered formal Zen Buddhist studies at Zen Center of Los Angeles in 1980.
 He worked directly with Charlotte Joko Beck and Genpo Merzel Roshi as well as Taizan Maezumi Roshi, the founding Abbot of ZCLA.
-In 1997 he began his studies with ZCLA's current abbot, Roshi Egyoku Nakao, and in 1999 began assisting her as as a lay instructor.
+In 1997 he began his studies with ZCLA's then abbot, Roshi Egyoku Nakao, and in 1999 began assisting her as as a lay instructor.
 This training culminated with Ryodo's Dharma Transmission in 2007, when Roshi Egyoku gave him full empowerment as a Zen teacher, or Sensei.
-Ryodo received inka shomei from Roshi Egyoku in 2019, marking his final certification as Zen teacher with the title Roshi.
+Ryodo received inka shomei from Roshi Egyoku in 2019, marking his final certification as Zen master with the title Roshi.

 Roshi Ryodo has had a life-long interest in the spiritual path, beginning with his readings of the Tao Te Ching at age eleven, The Religions of Man by Huston Smith, and Philip Kapleau’s The Three Pillars of Zen, which sparked his interest in Zen.